-Workshop: Engaging the User - Creating Touch Applications in a Library Context using XIMPEL
+Workshop: Engaging the User - Creating Touch Applications for Libraries using XIMPEL

-On the 20th of November, the Visual Navigation Project organizes a workshop about the creation of touch applications.
+On the 20th of November, the Visual Navigation Project organizes a workshop about the creation of touch applications for libraries.
 This workshop introduces XIMPEL, an open framework to ease the creation of interactive media applications.
-Via hands-on work and practical exercises, participants will gain knowledge and skills for creating new kinds of touch-based applications which can increase user engagement in the library.
-Prior technical knowledge is not required.
+Via hands-on work and practical exercises, you gain knowledge and skills for creating new kinds of touch-based applications which can increase user engagement.
+The workshop is free of charge and technical knowledge is not required.
+A workshop report is now available here.

 In current libraries, museums and archives, touch screens provide new ways to engage users.
 They can for instance contextualize exhibition contents, offer visual access to collections, and provide navigational help in the institutional space.
 However, creating applications and content for these screens is not straightforward.